 Located on the south side of the cathedral, it is formed by a gateway more than 15 metres high, considered one of the most important pieces of architecture of the Gothic period in Spain.

 If Palma Cathedral surprises its visitors with the majesty of its exterior and its detailed interior, the installations have an ace up their sleeve that is revealed when you walk around the impressive terraces located on the roof of the temple.

-The tour through the terraces of Palma Cathedral allows you to contemplate the city from the heights from different points of view, offering an unparalleled panorama.
+The tour through the terraces of Palma Cathedral allows you to take in the city from heights & different points of view, offering an unparalleled panorama.

 During the tour, the guide will tell you interesting facts about the cathedral and its impressive rose window, which you will have the chance to see from the outside and be amazed by its monumental dimensions.